jonnonz1/nz-statute-book/acts/public/2017/intelligence-and-security-act-2017.md

   (a) specify the assistance required; and
   (b) be recorded in writing.
 (3) A person who assists is subject to the control of the Director-General of the intelligence and security agency and may exercise the same powers as the intelligence and security agency.
-(4) A person who assists has the same immunities as an employee of an intelligence and security agency (see section 86 of the State Sector Act 1988 and section 111 of this Act).
+(4) A person who assists has the same immunities as an employee of an intelligence and security agency (see section 104 of the Public Service Act 2020 and section 111 of this Act).
-(5) In this section, organisation includes a body corporate, an unincorporated body, an association of persons, a department, and a Crown entity or other instrument of the Crown.
+(5) In this section, organisation includes a body corporate, an unincorporated body, an association of persons, a department, an interdepartmental venture, and a Crown entity or other instrument of the Crown.

 ### Subpart 1 — Intelligence warrants